hapticPaper/charlie-technicals/.charlie/playbooks/daily-market-report.md

 - Compatibility logic should live in the report renderer (`src/components/report/ReportSummary.tsx`), and we should keep support for all historical versions unless we also provide a migration that rewrites older MDX.

 All invariants in this section apply to `version = "v1-summary-widgets"`.
 Future versions may refine these rules but must maintain compatibility for historical reports.

+Maintenance:

+- Any change to `MarketReportSummaryWidgets` or its invariants should update this playbook in the same PR.

 ## Creates